 NegativeHealth

 The Trump administration is contemplating a delay in administering the hepatitis B vaccine to newborns, a move that has raised alarms among doctors.
 They warn that such a delay could lead to an increase in childhood cases of the disease, which has been nearly eradicated thanks to the vaccine.
-This decision matters because it could reverse years of progress in protecting children from a serious illness that can be transmitted in various ways, not just through drugs or sex.
+This decision matters because it could reverse years of progress in public health, putting vulnerable infants at risk and potentially leading to more severe health outcomes.

 Was this article worth reading?
 Share it